b00731976/MAL_Chapter_Rating_Scraper/README.md

-This program is a combination of 3 scrapers that go through MyAnimeList (MAL) forums to get the average ratings, the total amount of votes and the standard deviations, per chapter.
+This program is a combination of 3 scrapers that go through MyAnimeList (MAL) forums to get the average ratings, the total amount of votes and the standard deviations of a manga, per chapter.
 ________________________________________________________________________________________________________

 ### 1- First Scraper: MAL Chapter Links Scraper